WillTKaufhold1/staplehedra/README.md

 * Generation of PBBs of polyhedra from .ply files, made from circular DNA
 * Relaxation in MRDNA.
 * Controllable numbers of unpaired DNA nucleotides between vertices

-## Stuff that will work this evening

 * Strategic placing of strand breaks to create polyhedra from linear DNA
 * Export of sequences to a .csv file
-* Automatic atomistic / oxDNA simulation (broken at the moment)

 ## Plans for the immediate future (like early December)